2020 Los Angeles Dodgers season: Farm system

-Major League Baseball Draft
+Major League Baseball draft

 The 2020 Draft was shortened to only five rounds as a result of the ongoing COVID-19 pandemic.
 The Dodgers had six picks in the draft, including a pick in "Competitive Balance Round B" between the second and third rounds.
 The Dodgers acquired that pick from the Minnesota Twins in the Kenta Maeda trade.
 The Dodgers first round pick was right-handed pitcher Bobby Miller from the University of Louisville.
+As of the 2025 season, four of the six members of this draft class have played in the majors.